Remarks before the University of Tennessee’s C. Warren Neel Corporate Governance Center: “Advancing the Role and Effectiveness of Audit Committees”

 Still, workload can be managed at least in part through consideration of the scope of the audit committee charter, agendas, education, and advisors.
 It is worth noting that listing standards required as a result of the Sarbanes-Oxley Act provide an audit committee with explicit authority to obtain advice and assistance from outside legal, accounting or other advisors as the audit committee deems necessary or appropriate to carry out its duties.

-Audit Committee members must help each other test their judgement and instincts in landing on the important issues.
+Audit Committee members must help each other test their judgment and instincts in landing on the important issues.
 Factors that lead to greater audit committee effectiveness include group dynamics, training, information reporting, and focus on substantive issues.

 Tone (at the top)